Why Gratitude is a Leadership Superpower: My Interview with the Smith School of Business

 I relate to this feeling.
 Not fear exactly but—the human desire to etch ourselves into the stone a little bit?
 To feel like carving coherence in the blur of inchoate motion.
 Ness continues: "Writing this list was cathartic, as I desire to share with my kids my ideas, thoughts, and values.
 To preserve my voice in some small way, just in case, so they can refer to it at any time throughout their life.
 I highly recommend everyone giving this a red hot go!"

 So do I!
-And now, without further ado, here is Ness Quayle's wonderful list of birthday advice.
+And now, without further ado, here are wonderful lists of birthday advice from Ness, Meredith, Christine, Michelle, and Sera.

 Neil